Do you have weak glutes?

 The glute med is an abductor of the leg – meaning it functions to move your leg away from the midline of your body.
 In running and walking, it works to stabilize the pelvis on the opposite side.
-This is why standing on one leg and looking for that opposite side hip drop can identify weakness in this area, like this:
+This is why standing on one leg and looking for that opposite side hip drop can identify weakness in this area.

-So if you have a weak glute med on that stance leg, it won’t be able to hold up the pelvis in a nice and stable fashion when you’re on one leg.
-This kind of hip drop is referred to as a Trendelenburg Gait (just so you can impress your friends with this fancy term!).
-And, do you know what makes this muscle weak?
-The thing that you’re probably doing as you read this: sitting.
+So if you have weak glutes and try on that stance leg, it won’t be able to hold up the pelvis in a nice and stable fashion when you’re on one leg.
+This kind of hip drop is referred to as a Trendelenburg Gait.
+Sitting for long periods of time can make this muscle weak.

-Well, when such an important stabilizing muscle is weak, other muscles have to pick up the slack for that weakness – and that means injuries are on the horizon.
-Here are two of the most common, pesky injuries that can happen from a weak glute med:
+Well, other muscles have to pick up the slack for that weakness which means injuries are on the horizon.

 When your pelvis isn’t stable, lower back muscles work in overdrive to try to pick up the slack of that weak glute med.
-When these muscles over-fire and over-shorten (like your quadratus lumborum, for example), you can experience some serious pain.
+When these muscles over-fire and over-shorten, you can experience some serious pain.

-If the glute med isn’t working to abduct that leg – or take it away from midline – it’s going to be more adducted, or more toward inline.
-This can put extra stress on the inner portion of the knee and the stabilizing structures there (like the medial collateral ligament, for example), leading to knee pain.
+If the glute med isn’t working to abduct that leg – or take it away from the midline.
+This can put extra stress on the inner portion of the knee and the stabilizing structures there which can lead to knee pain.